EclecticTaco/pazaak/pazaak/README.md

 ## Need to Refactor
     * Refactor Card and PickCards to dynamically render instead of hardcoding and repeating
     * Move all state to Redux
+    * Move even handlers to a enclosing DIV tag instead of on the Card component

 ## Stretch Goals
     1. Limited pool of initial starting cards